-Big South Fork Twin Arches – Oneida
+Big South Fork National River and Recreation Area – Oneida

 Hike from Pickett Park Highway in Big South Fork National River & Recreation Area to these double sandstone arches.
 Follow the trail to Charit Creek Lodge, that's located on the six-mile loop, and cool off in the rocky stream.